MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mcafee-to-microsoft-defender-setup.md

 ||*You are here!* | |

-**Welcome to the Setup phase of [migrating from McAfee to Microsoft Defender ATP](mcafee-to-microsoft-defender-migration.md#the-migration-process)**.
+**Welcome to the Setup phase of [migrating from McAfee Endpoint Security (McAfee) to Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](mcafee-to-microsoft-defender-migration.md#the-migration-process)**.
 This phase includes the following steps:
 1. [Enable or reinstall Microsoft Defender Antivirus (for certain versions of Windows)](#enable-or-reinstall-microsoft-defender-antivirus-for-certain-versions-of-windows).
 2. [Enable Microsoft Defender Antivirus](#enable-microsoft-defender-antivirus).
 3. [Add Microsoft Defender ATP to the exclusion list for McAfee](#add-microsoft-defender-atp-to-the-exclusion-list-for-mcafee).